Saltillo Coahuila, Mexico Travel Guide

 In the Zona Dorada, this hotel has modern amenities, a pool, and a great balance of comfort and service.

 For its unique style, service, and beautiful grounds, it is a strong luxury choice within Saltillo.
-It possesses a refined an experience involving a the spirit of a place.
+It owns a refined an experience involving a the unique atmosphere of a location.

 If you consider arriving by air into Monterrey and commuting, this hotel has a top-tier luxury experience with extensive facilities.